balatvm/redux-breakpoint/README.md

 > Make your component aware of breakpoint and device width just by connecting to store.

-This is a very lightweight  library to help your redux based application to be more responsive.
+This is a  lightweight  library to help your redux based application to be more responsive.

 ![Store State](https://github.com/bala94/bala94.github.io/blob/master/store.png)